section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 - Debugger
 - Extensions

 At the explorer, you go through the project files and where code writing and editing takes place.
 The search icon is used to find files and information.
 Source Control Icon allows you to initialize a Git repository and manage projects.
-At the extension's icon, you install can install and manage extensions.
+If you click the extension icon, you can install and manage extensions.
 VS Code comes with many integrated built-in features.
 You can learn more about Visual Studio editor [here.](https://code.visualstudio.com/docs)

 ### Atom vs. VS Code: Tabular Comparison